Written by Marijn Overvest | Reviewed by Sjoed Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 In summary, RFx is a systematic way of requesting information, bids, or quotes from potential suppliers and providers in the procurement process.

-RFx Process Flow
+RFx Process Steps Explained

 An RFX shall identify what you are looking for in a good or service, and allow the vendor to make its best offer.
 It may seem difficult to create RFx, but it doesn’t have to.
 RFx does not create itself, so here are some helpful hints on how to make RFXs: